 With open positions at an all-time high, hiring is expected to become more competitive for 74 percent of recruiters in the next several months.
-Maintaining an edge doesn’t just mean offering the highest salary or most benefits — it means using the right hiring techniques to find the right people for your position.
+Maintaining an edge doesn’t just mean offering the highest salary or most benefits — it means using the right hiring techniques, like getting help from a cloud talent recruiting agency, to find the right people for your position.

 Bringing a new employee to your team is a long and difficult process, and many companies still use outdated practices.
 If you’re looking to hire the right way, make sure to:

 Take a step back, and determine what caused you to want to make this hire to begin with.
 Is there simply too much work to be done for you to do it all?
 Do you need someone with technical knowledge that your business doesn’t already have?
 While it may be obvious why you’re adding someone new to the payroll, asking questions like these can help determine what kind of hire is right for your business.